Wreckage cleared from tracks after India train crash

 According to local authorities, all trapped and injured passengers have now been retrieved.

-At least 275 people were killed and hundreds of others injured in Friday's accident in Odisha state, involving two passenger trains and a goods train.
+At least 288 people were killed and over 800 injured in Friday's accident in Odisha state, involving two passenger trains and a goods train.